Geometric optics approximation for the Einstein vacuum equations

 \subsubsection{Initial data for the reduced system}

 We define here the initial data for the solution of the reduced system.
 For the tensor $\F$ we simply set

-Before we look at $\h$, note that with \eqref{ID F=0} we can apply Lemma \ref{lem g3} and fully define $g^{(3)}$ on $\Sigma_0$.
+Before we look at $\h$, note that with \eqref{ID F=0} we can apply Lemma \ref{lem g3} and fully compute $g^{(3)}\restriction{\Sigma_0}$.
 Indeed it is independent from $\h$ and depends only on $F^{(1)}$, $F^{(2,i)}$ and their derivatives which can be computed on $\Sigma_0$ by looking at the transport equations we want them to satisfy, that is \eqref{eq F1}, \eqref{eq F21} and \eqref{eq F22}.

 \saut Since $\h$ solves a second order equation we need to prescribe $\h$ and $\dr_t \h$ on $\Sigma_0$.
 We start with the spatial components of $\h$, defined so that the induced metric on $\Sigma_0$ of the spacetime metric $g$ defined by \eqref{g} is precisely the Riemannian metric $\bar{g}$ obtained in Theorem \ref{theo initial data}.
 This imposes